Home

 For each subgroup, RadicalSAM.org provides:

-1. The SSN, multiple sequence alignment (MSA), WebLogo, hidden Markov model (HMM), length histogram, phylogenetic distribution, SwissProt annotations, and number and locations of conserved Cys residues.
+1. The SSN, multiple sequence alignment (MSA), WebLogo, hidden Markov model (HMM), length histogram, taxonomic distribution, SwissProt annotations, and number and locations of conserved Cys residues.

-2. Genome neighborhood diagrams (GNDs) that provide metabolic pathway context for inference of functions.
+2. Genome neighborhood diagrams (GNDs) for bacterial, archaeal, and fungal members that provide metabolic pathway context for inference of functions.

-3. UniProt accession IDs and FASTA sequences that can be used with EFI-EST, EFI-GNT, and EFI-CGFP for user-specific applications.
+3. UniProt, UniRef90, and UniRef50 IDs and FASTA sequences that can be used with EFI-EST, EFI-GNT, and EFI-CGFP for user-specific applications.

-4. For four large and functionally diverse subgroups, the ability to “walk” through a series of SSNs generated at increasing alignment scores.
-The progeny (walking forward) and progenitors of a cluster (walking backward) can be identified, allowing the discovery of related functions and/or substrate specificities.
+4. For functionally diverse subgroups, the ability to "walk" through a series of SSNs generated at increasing alignment scores ("dicing").
+The progeny (walking forward) and progenitors of a cluster (walking backward) can be identified, facilitating the discovery of related functions and/or substrate specificities.

 The radical SAM superfamily (RSS) is arguably the largest and most functionally diverse enzyme superfamily.
-Its members contain a Fe4S4 cluster near the N-terminus of a (β/α)6-barrel domain that binds S-adenosyl methionine (SAM); one-electron reduction of the bound SAM yields Met and the 5′-deoxyadenosyl radical (5′-dAdo•).
-By hydrogen abstraction, the 5′-dAdo• generates a substrate radical (R•) (and 5′-deoxyadenosine) that undergoes intriguing and often complex chemistry to yield the product.
+Its members contain a Fe4S4 cluster near the N-terminus of a (β/α)6-barrel domain that binds S-adenosyl methionine (SAM); one-electron reduction of the bound SAM yields Met and an organometallic intermediate, designated Ω, in which the 5′-deoxyadenosyl radical (5′-dAdo•) is bound to an Fe of the Fe4S4 cluster.
+When liberated, the 5′-dAdo• generates a substrate radical (R•) (and 5′-deoxyadenosine) that undergoes intriguing and often complex chemistry to yield the product (https://doi.org/10.1021/jacs.8b04061; https://doi.org/10.1146/annurev-biochem-052621-090638).

 Illustration of the chemical reaction that generates a substrate radical R• and 5′-deoxyadenosine.